chatwoot/chatwoot/SECURITY.md

 ## Out of scope

 Please do not peform testing against Chatwoot production services.
-Use our staging environment at staging.chatwoot.com.
+Use a self hosted instance to perform tests.

 We consider the following to be out of scope, though there may be exceptions.